 What other factors do you take into consideration when determining your store's affiliate commission rate?
 Leave your advice or questions below in the comments section.

-And if you haven't already chosen an affiliate app to use for your, start by checking out our Shopify affiliate app comparison chart.
-We also offer a number of free and paid services for Shopify store owners.
+And if you haven't already chosen an affiliate app to use for your, start by checking out my Shopify affiliate app comparison chart.
+I also offer a number of free and paid services for Shopify store owners.